Apgoldberg1/Dex-Net-5.0/README.md

 ### analyze.py

-Contains functions to generate precision recall curves and compute the mean and std over the datset.
+Contains functions to generate precision-recall curves and compute the mean and std over the datset.

 ```
 python3 scripts/analyze.py --model_path PATH_TO_MODEL --model_name [DexNetGQCNN, EfficientNet]